Bike Buying Guide

 One of the most important decisions you need to make when choosing a bicycle is what type of bicycle do I need?
 The choice can be confusing and the options are seemingly limitless.

 At Chappelli we concentrate on just a few models that we have specialised in, that we believe will suit most urban riders and commuter cyclists.
-When you come into one of our stores or speak to us on the phone we will ask you a few basic questions to help us understand what type of bicycle might suit you best.
+There's a few basic questions you need to ask yourself to help understand what type of bicycle might suit you best.

 1. Why are you buying a bicycle?

 2. How far will you be riding each week and where will you be riding the most?